mairisskuja/klipper/Steps to check and fix SW gantry movement/README.md

 Compare the result with the graph in SW motor configuration guide and configure or swap motor connections properly: https://raw.githubusercontent.com/VoronDesign/Voron-Documentation/main/build/startup/images/SW-motor-configuration-guide.png

-— Optional: Comment or remove [force_move] section in printer.cfg
+— Comment or remove [force_move] section in printer.cfg